junyang10734/leetcode-python/README.md

 * 720 Longest Word in Dictionary &bigstar;
 * 733 Flood Fill &bigstar;
 * 766 Toeplitz Matrix &bigstar;
+* 977 Squares of a Sorted Array &bigstar;
 * 1232 Check If It Is a Straight Line &bigstar;
 * 1252 Cells with Odd Values in a Matrix &bigstar;
 * 1260 Shift 2D Grid &bigstar;